fhoedemakers/pico-infonesPlus/README.md

 The emulator supports these controllers:

 - Raspberry Pi Pico
- * USB controllers
+  - USB controllers
-  * Sony Dual Shock 4
+    - Sony Dual Shock 4
-  * Sony Dual Sense
+    - Sony Dual Sense
-  * BUFFALO BGC-FC801 connected to USB - not tested
+    - BUFFALO BGC-FC801 connected to USB - not tested
- * Legacy Controllers
+  - Legacy Controllers
-  * An original NES controller.
+    - An original NES controller.
 Does not apply using Piomoroni Pico DV Demo Base.
-  * An original SNES controller.
+    - An original SNES controller.
 PCB Only
-  * WII-classic controller.
+    - WII-classic controller.
 Breadboard only.
 Not tested should work
 - Adafruit Feather RP2040 with DVI (HDMI)
- * USB controllers
+  - USB controllers
-  * None
+    - None
- * Legacy Controllers
+  - Legacy Controllers
-  * An original NES controller.
+    - An original NES controller.
-  * WII-classic controller.
+    - WII-classic controller.

+## Video
 Click on image below to see a demo video.

 [![Video](https://img.youtube.com/vi/OEcpNMNzZCQ/0.jpg)](https://www.youtube.com/watch?v=OEcpNMNzZCQ)